montagejs/montagejs.org/docs/index.md

 # MontageJS Documentation
 Welcome to the MontageJS documentation.
 In this section you will find everything you need to get started with MontageJS development.
 In the near future, we will be adding additional content, including tutorials, to help you become an expert in assembling MontageJS applications.

->Note that we are currently in the process of updating the docs—things are a bit in flux right now.
+>Note: We are currently in the process of updating the docs; things are a bit in flux right now.
 We apologize for the inconvenience.

 ####[Quick Start](montagejs-setup)
 Learn how to set up MontageJS development and assemble a basic MontageJS application.